 The trailhead for Mossy Cave is located outside of the main section of Bryce Canyon National Park, though this trail is part of the park and maintained by the Park Service.
-The trail is very short, andthere are two great payoffs along the way, a waterfall, and Mossy Cave.
+The trail is very short, and there are two great payoffs along the way: A waterfall, and Mossy Cave.

-The trail is out and back and runs less than a mile roundtrip (the sign says 0.4 miles to the cave, so 0.8 roundtrip).
-It is consistently uphill to the waterfall and grotto, but rarely steep, and our 3 year-old made the hike without any help.
-The only real incline is when you walk a few steps up to the cave.
-The trail follows the stream to a few bridges and eventually, the waterfall, which is about a 25 foot cascade appears on your right.
+The Mossy Cave trail follows the stream throughout the hike.
+There are a few bridges across the water, and eventually you come to the waterfall.
 There is a bridge that overlooks the falls nicely from about 100 yards, but some people have made their own trail to the base of the falls.
 We stayed on the trail until it forks.
 The right takes you to the top of the falls (this trail was closed when we were there) and the left takes you around to the grotto, Mossy Cave.
-This area is cool and shady and we say a Western Tanager flitting about the trees.
+This area is cool and shady and we saw a Western Tanager flitting about the trees.

 You can stop along Highway 12 between mile markers 17 and 18 between Tropic and Bryce City and do this hike even if you are not visiting Bryce Canyon.
 Mossy Cave still lies in the fee area for Bryce since it is part of the National park, so make sure to pay the fee or display your pass in your car window.